guildxlrt/soundhub/README.md

 ## Generate code

-If you happen to use Nx plugins, you can leverage code generators that might come with it.
+If you happen to use Nx plugins, you can leverage code generators that might come with it...

 Run `nx list` to get a list of available plugins and whether they have generators.
 Then run `nx list <plugin-name>` to see what generators are available.